 We provide a space for artistic freedom and exchange, for exploration of the ways in which filmmakers, artists and the public may collectively create a fairer society.
 We do this through the following programmes:

-FILMS – Competitions and retrospective programmes from around the globe, giving multiple views on our times and on contemporary cinema.
+Films – Competitions and retrospective programmes from around the globe, giving multiple views on our times and on contemporary film.

 Sheffield Doc/Fest is run by International Documentary Festival Sheffield, an independent registered charity (no.1184849), whose purpose is to advance the art of film, education and training in documentary filmmaking.
 Our core values as a charity centre around empathy, inclusiveness, social engagement, freedom and internationalism.

 In 2019, Doc/Fest welcomed over 28,000 general public admissions and 3,489 individual industry delegates from 59 countries to Sheffield.
-We invite you to join us for our 28th edition from 11 June 2021 - both here in Sheffield and online, as we make plans to deliver a hybrid festival which brings people together physically, where it is possible and safe to do so and virtually where it is not.
+We invite you to join us for our 28th edition from Friday 4 to Sunday 13 June 2021 - both here in Sheffield and online, as we make plans to deliver a hybrid festival which brings people together physically, where it is possible and safe to do so and virtually where it is not.

 The Sheffield Doc/Fest Film programme offers filmmakers a place for inspiration, debate and challenge and a relevant international platform to launch their films and art works.
 It engages audiences with a multitude of forms, ideas, ways of doing and thinking, through World, International, European and UK premieres and through historical and retrospective programmes.
 The festival screens 180+ films of all lengths – with the 2020 programme encompassing 115 films of all lengths, spanning 50 countries and representing 49 spoken languages.